programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 At this point, run the application to see how the slider looks.
 You should see a grey panel on the left (the sidebar panel), containing the slider widget.
 If you hover over the slider, you'll notice that you can drag each end (to select a range size) and you can also drag the middle (which will move the entire slider over a window of the selected range size).

-{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-3.gif" caption="Animated gif demonstrating the functionality of the slider input widget." %}
+{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-3.gif" caption="Figure 3.
+Animated gif demonstrating the functionality of the slider input widget." %}

 #### Put the leafletOutput in the mainPanel Element